All Access Pass 50% Off — Limited Time

 Purpose

-The Kanban Tab gives you a visual way to track progress across your project.
-Every task from your Gantt Tab automatically appears here, organized by its current status.
+The Kanban Tab gives you a visual board to track tasks by status.

 Why It Works